 A: The inmate’s case manager will notify him or her of his or her release date and ask the inmate about travel plans.
 The information is then verified.
 If an inmate requests to travel by bus, a ticket is purchased on his/her behalf to the destination or the nearest city of the destination.
 MDOC, however, does not purchase tickets for out of state travel.

 The release process can take anywhere from 30 to 45 days.
 An inmate must receive a discharge certificate before being released.
-An inmate should keep in contact with his or her case manager, and when notified of the release date, relay that information to family and friends on the inmate’s contact list.
+An inmate should keep in contact with his or her case manager, and when notified of the release date, relay that information to family and friends at the inmate's discretion.

-A: Parole and ERS dates are not guaranteed release dates.
+A: Parole and Earned Release Supervision (ERS) dates are not guaranteed release dates.
 The inmate must meet the eligibility requirements for those programs as outlined in MDOC policy and by law.
+The Mississippi State Parole Board, which is separate from the MDOC, has sole authority to grant, deny, or revoke parole and makes those decisions at its discretion.
+The MDOC Records Division reviews cases for ERS and makes decisions based on eligibility and institutional records.

-A: House arrest is a function of the Circuit Courts.
-Contact the sentencing judge or the Court.
-MDOC cannot grant house arrest; however, agents supervise individuals on house arrest.
+A: House arrest is a function of the circuit courts on the county level.
+Contact the sentencing judge or the circuit court where an inmate's case originated.
+MDOC cannot grant house arrest; however, agents supervise individuals on house arrest in carrying out the orders of the courts.

 A: In most cases, the prison chaplain of the facility where the inmate is located can assist you.

-A: The inmate should make a request through his/her case manager for the status of the approval.
+A: The inmate should make a request through his/her case manager for the status of the approval and the inmate can share the information at their discretion.

-A: The prison chaplain of the facility where the inmate is located will contact the inmate.
+A: The prison chaplain of the facility where the inmate is located can contact the inmate and provide counseling.

 A: Contact the Inmate Legal Assistance Program office where the inmate is housed.